 - use spelling rules, phonics and grammar accurately

 - be able to proof-read their own work and make amendments and improvements

 - understand what they need to do to move their learning forward

 Most importantly, we want to nurture a love of literature and language, and the confidence to continue reading and writing in our children.

-In the Foundation Stage, English is taught in many different ways.
+In the Foundation Stage 2, English is taught in many different ways.
 The teaching of reading and writing is developed alongside the great emphasis we place upon spoken language.
-We combine elements of more than one approach to the teaching of Phonics (through Letters and Sounds) and the acquisition of sight vocabulary.
+We combine elements of more than one approach to the teaching of Phonics (using the Read, Write Inc. programme) and the acquisition of sight vocabulary.
 Reading is supported by a range of books from which children make their own choices and a scheme which gives the children a breadth of experience.

-In KS1 and KS2 we continue to extend children’s ability to recognise words by sight, teach use of phonic skills daily and encourage children to build upon early experiences and gain self-confidence as writers.
+In Key Stage 1 and Key Stage 2 we continue to extend children’s ability to recognise words by sight, teach use of phonic skills daily and encourage children to build upon early experiences and gain self-confidence as writers.
 Spellings linked to phonics and topics studied are set weekly.
 Children learn to identify different genres and read, discuss and write to put their knowledge into practice.
 We use a variety of activities to develop reading skills with both fiction and non-fiction texts.
 Although reading permeates all areas of the curriculum, daily guided reading sessions are undertaken using the reciprocal reading programme.
 Discussions take place where children talk and write to demonstrate their comprehension of studied material and share their opinions and knowledge.

-Technology regularly features in Literacy lessons and Literacy skills impact upon our Creative Curriculum in the form of interactive whiteboards, laptops, tablets and cameras.
-Through drama, assembly performances, debates, powerpoint presentations and hot-seating, children develop their oral skills.
+Technology regularly features in English lessons and English skills impact upon our delivery of the National Curriculum in the form of interactive whiteboards, laptops, tablets and cameras, as well as through drama, assembly performances, debates, powerpoint presentations and hot-seating, children develop their oral skills.